-The Witcher 4 is not confirmed, but we know CD Projekt Red is working on another title in The Witcher universe.
+The Witcher 4 (currently named Project Polaris) has been confirmed (well, kind of).
+CD Projekt Red is working on another title in The Witcher universe.
 Unfortunately, there isn’t a lot of information out there about The Witcher 4 just yet.

-The Witcher 4, or whatever the next Witcher game will be called, could be about any number of things; there is plenty of lore that encapsulates the universe and the wonderfully dynamic characters.
+The Witcher 4, or Project Polaris, or whatever the next Witcher game will be called, will focus on a new Witcher school developed exclusively for this game called the Lynx School.
+It could still be about any number of things; there is plenty of lore that encapsulates the universe and the wonderfully dynamic characters.
 But while specifics about the game evade us, we have a few ideas about what comes next.

 The Witcher 4 release date